webplatform/docs/tutorials/css-regions/index.md

 [[tutorials/flexbox|flexible box properties]], which allow you to position layout elements fairly independently of how they are ordered within the DOM.
-Support for [[tutorials/exclusions|CSS Exclusions]] allows control over how content within some positioned layout elements flows around others.
+Support for [[tutorials/exclusions|CSS Exclusions]] allows control over how content within some layout elements flows around others.
 Also familiarize yourself with the [[apis/css-regions|API interfaces]] that allow JavaScript applications to control how content flows.
 }}